rajat1saxena/goodreads-challenge/README.md

 - UI/UX Side:
   - As of now, an in-transition search cannot be cancelled, would like to make it cancellable.
   - Under the `Description` section, the app renders CDATA, instead of plain text.
 It could be handled appropriately.
+  - To make it more responsive for smaller screens.
+  - The Book list can be made to scroll, so as to fit the overflowing UI into the viewport.